What Is Cervical Spondylosis?

 2-6 weeksRecovery of Mobility

 Cervical range-of-motion exercises.
-Strengthening of deep cervical flexors.
+Deep cervical flexor strengthening.
 Manual therapy if indicated.

 Phase 3